 The choice of Descriptor is not simply about how long someone has been working in Higher Education.
 The four categories of Fellowship each reflect the different position, influence and impact that an individual has in their role and their ability to meet the criteria laid out in the UKPSF.

 C@N-DO is aligned to the UKPSF and you can apply through C@N-DO for HEA Fellowship at AFHEA, FHEA or SFHEA.
-Follow the links in the left hand menu to find information about various aspects of the process of application.

 (Applications for Principal Fellow (D4) should be made directly to the HEA.)